bquast/Distributions-Probabilistic-Beliefs/README.md

 In this example we assume the shape of the distribution, as well as the location of our observations on this distribution.

-Normally in a situation where our distribution is positively skewed we would assume a different type of distribution, such as the log-normal, the exponential, or the Gumbel distribution.
-Additionaly if our mean does lie more to the center of the distribution we would probably expect to find high levels of kurtosis, in which case a t-distribution with a low number of degrees of freedom would be more fitting.
+In this case we assumed the normal distribution.
+Generally, in a situation where our distribution is positively skewed we would assume a different type of distribution, such as the log-normal, the exponential, or the Gumbel distribution.
+Additionaly, if our mean does lie more to the center of the distribution we would probably expect to find high levels of kurtosis, in which case a t-distribution with a low number of degrees of freedom would be more fitting.

 An application